Why holistic innovation is more urgent than ever

 I believe that innovation is a state of mind.
 During my career, I helped many companies with their innovation trajectories and have been an entrepreneur myself.
 In that capacity, I have seen that innovation and business revolution are a blend of four important competencies.

-These competencies are Economy, Technology, Psychology and Intimacy.
-Following these competences, I note that opportunities for innovation don’t only transcend company levels, but markets as well.
-Successful, integrated solutions always consist of a mix of the aforementioned four competences.
+These competencies are Economy, Technology, Psychology, and Intimacy.
+Following these competencies, I note that opportunities for innovation don’t only transcend company levels, but markets as well.
+Successful, integrated solutions always consist of a mix of the aforementioned four competencies.